Skip to Content

 POLICY STATEMENT

-Texas State University is committed to maintaining and enforcing HIPAA Regulations.
+Texas State University is committed to maintaining and enforcing Health Insurance Portability and Accountability Act (HIPAA) regulations.

 1. This policy designates Texas State University as a hybrid entity under the Health Insurance Portability and Accountability Act (HIPAA).